LabeliaLabs/.github/CONTRIBUTING.md

 ### Improving the documentation

 The documentation can be found [here](https://github.com/SubstraFoundation/substra).
-We believe documentation is key to a great project and that it should be as alive as our project, so do not hesitate to submit any feedback or PR to improve it!
+We believe documentation is key to a great project and that it should be as alive as our project, so please, do not hesitate to submit any feedback or PR to improve it!

 ### Reporting Bugs